Coronavirus - a guide to government help for businesses

 - restaurants and hotels

 - gyms and sports clubs

-Nursery businesses on Ofsted’s Early Years Register or properties wholly or mainly used for the provision of the Early Years Foundation Stage are also being given a business rates holiday for the 2020 to 2021 tax year.
+Nursery businesses on Ofsted’s Early Years Register or properties wholly or mainly used for the provision of the Early Years Foundation Stage are also eligible.

-You can get small business rate relief if your property’s rateable value is less than £15,000.
+These rate relief measures are available alongside small business rate relief, which you can access if your property’s rateable value is less than £15,000.
 You will not pay business rates on a property with a rateable value of £12,000 or less.

 For properties with a rateable value of £12,001 to £15,000, the rate of relief will go down gradually from 100% to 0%.
 For example, if your rateable value is £13,500, you’ll get 50% off your bill.
 If your rateable value is £14,000, you’ll get 33% off.